A great example of the high quality builds Cain Built Ltd can achieve is shown in this stunning house nestled amongst the native bush of Paremoremo.

 Each floor of this three storey new build has its own full bathroom with either oak or polished concrete floors and fully tiled walls.

 From the living area there is a 70 sqm+ Kwila deck that sits among the tree tops with commanding views of the North Shore, Auckland City, Rangitoto, the Hunua ranges and if you’re lucky you can also see glimpses of Whenuapai airbase.

 So far as new build’s are concerned, this job had a number of challenges, in part due to a tight site set on a ridge line and in bush.
 As a result there was only easy access to one side of the house and access from the road for materials being delivered at times involved very precise maneuvering.

 When we first walked onto the site it didn’t look like a house would even fit on there.
 It looked like just enough space to park two cars.

-A lot of the build had to be done off scaffolding which saw the team lift items.
-Such as a six metre stacking slider up two storeys to get it to the other side of the house.
-Getting materials around site was a particularly laborious task
+A lot of the build had to be done off scaffolding which saw the team lift items such as a six metre stacking slider up two storeys to get it to the other side of the house.
+Getting materials around site was a particularly laborious task.

 Likewise the 17m long roofing iron sheets had to be lifted by hand with eight workers passing the materials up through layers of scaffolding.

-This job was a privilege to work on and we are really pleased with the end result.
+Despite the challenges, this job was a privilege to work on and we are really pleased with the end result.